Pinecone

 • proxy_url (str, optional) – The URL of the proxy to use for the connection.

-• proxy_headers (Dict[str, str], optional) – Additional headers to pass to the proxy.
+• proxy_headers (dict[str, str], optional) – Additional headers to pass to the proxy.
 Use this if your proxy setup requires authentication.

 • ssl_ca_certs (str, optional) – The path to the SSL CA certificate bundle to use for the connection.
 This path should point to a file in PEM format.
 When not passed, the SDK will use the certificate bundle returned from certifi.where().